 A. Equipment and Work Product

 ADCS equipment, files, and materials with which employees may come into contact are the sole property of ADCS and are not to be used without the express permission of ADCS for any purposes outside an employee’s responsibilities to ADCS.
-This includes, but is not limited to, equipment and office property; ADCS credit accounts; software; mailing lists; intellectual property; and written materials such as brochures, reports, publications, and press materials.
+This includes, but is not limited to, equipment and office property; ADCS credit accounts; software; mailing lists; intellectual property , including any ADCS-related work produced by you during your employment with the School, such as lesson plans, unit plans, assessments, recruitment materials;; and written materials such as brochures, reports, publications, and press materials.
 Without express written authorization from the Executive Director, no such property of ADCS shall be developed for or diverted to an employee’s private interest or the interest of any third party.
 All such property along with any copies must be turned over to ADCS on termination of employment.

 B. ADCS’s Name and Goodwill